fmager/real-time/m2_concurrency/s3_atomics.md

 different orderings.
 We'll look at three different types, sequentially consistent, acquire-release and relaxed.
 With sequentially consistent ordering, we can have certain guarantees in terms of which thread is getting to read and write to the atomic variable in which order.
-This is likely to be the most expensive ordering, but also likely to be the most correct.
+This is likely to be the most expensive ordering, but also likely to be the most consistent.

 Acquire-release is a paired ordering.
 It is especially good for implementing locks with atomics.
 If you used a bool or an integer (you could store which number thread currently holds the lock),